 Hyperpigmentation can be caused by several factors, including:

 - taking certain birth control pills

 - injuries to the skin

-Hazelnut oil is rich in vitamin E, and experimental evidence suggests that vitamin E can reduce hyperpigmentation.
+Hazelnut oil is rich in vitamin E, and suggests that vitamin E can reduce hyperpigmentation.
 However, more research is needed to truly determine its efficacy.